zebrunner/community-edition/docs/user-guide.md

 </br>
 <b>jenkinsRegressionPipeline</b> - This property takes a comma separated string of the various pipelines that a specific Test Suite will be attached to.
 </br>
-<b>jenkinsEnvironments</b> - This property takes a comma separated string of the various environments that will be tested for that particular suite i.e. PROD, QA, DEV, STAGE, BETA, etc.
+<b>jenkinsEnvironments</b> - This property takes a comma separated string of the various environments that might be tested for that particular suite i.e. PROD, QA, DEV, STAGE, BETA, etc.
 </br>
 <b>jenkinsPipelineEnvironments</b> - This property takes a comma separated string of the various environments that will be tested for a particular suite in a particular pipeline (i.e. PROD,QA,DEV,STAGE)
 </br>